blegloannec/CodeProblems/AdventOfCode/18/README.md

 # Advent of Code 2018 in pictures

-Apparently [ranked 164th](https://www.reddit.com/r/adventofcode/comments/a9dh93/2018_complete_global_leaderboard/) competing only a few days for the fun of it.
+Apparently [ranked 164th](https://www.reddit.com/r/adventofcode/comments/a9dh93/2018_complete_global_leaderboard/) while competing only a few days for the fun of it.

+GIF frames generated using Python Imaging Library (PIL), animated using ImageMagick's `convert`, optimized with `gifsicle -O3`.

 ## Day 6
 ![Day 6 Part 1](pictures/diagram6.png)